Anker Chargers Power 2025 PUBG MOBILE Global Championship -- Official Gaming Charging collaboration

 About Anker

 Anker is the world's #1 mobile charging brand and a developer of high-speed charging technologies for the home, car, and on the go.
 This includes wall plugs, wireless chargers, car chargers, power banks, cables, and more.
-Find out more about Anker social channels on Facebook, Instagram, TikTok and YouTube.
+Find out more about Anker at anker.com.

 About PUBG MOBILE